gilesknap/mciwb/docs/tutorials/02-orientation.rst

 One feature of MCIWB is that it allows you to set up action signs.
-These are signs that your player can place in the world and they will call some Python code and tell the code which block they are attached to.
+These are signs that your player can place in the world and they will call some Python code and tell the code which block they were placed on.

 MCIWB comes pre-configured with some action signs that let you cut and paste volumes of blocks.
-When you told MCIWB to interact with your player it automatically gives one of each of the currently configure action signs.
+When you told MCIWB to interact with your player it automatically gives you one of each of the currently configure action signs.

 You can also create your own action signs and we will do this in a later tutorial.